adisingh-dev/JS-executionContext/temporal-dead-zone.md

 # what is temporal dead zone? 💀
-✅ TDZ is the duration since let variables are hoisted and till it is initialized a value.
+✅ TDZ is the duration since let variables are hoisted till it is initialized a value.
 It is a separate space where let variables are allocated undefined in the memory component till the time they get initialized

 # for which variables TDZ is valid? 🤔
-✅ for variables declared with let but not initialized
+✅ for variables declared with const and let but not initialized

 # what happens if we try to access a variable inside TDZ? 😵
 ✅ we get a ReferenceError saying "cannot access x before initialization". means we cannot access the variables in the TDZ and can only be accessed once some value is assigned to it